dnelson/temet/docs/quantities.rst

 shown below.
 It must accept four ordered arguments: ``(sim, partType, field, args)``, and must return a numpy array of the requested values.

-You can find all built-in custom quantities defined in the :py:mod:`tenet.load.snap_fields_custom` module.
+You can find all built-in custom quantities defined in the :py:mod:`temet.load.snap_fields_custom` module.
 If you are editing this package directly, or want to share your custom fields in the future, you can add to that file.
 But, you can also define your custom field in any file you want.

 For example, to define a new custom field for the 'spherical equivalent radius' of a gas cell::

-    from tenet.load.snapshot import snap_field
+    from temet.load.snapshot import snap_field

     @snap_field
     def cell_radius(sim, partType, field, args):